MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 17
-A bad relationship in a team will be a handbrake on their ability to adapt.
+A bad relationship in a team will be a handbrake on the team's ability to adapt.
 It's your job to fix that relationship.

 ---
 ### 18